vohi/minicoin/README.md

 ## Machine definition

 Machines are defined in the `machines` section of the `boxes.yml` file.
+The default `boxes.yml` file is loaded first; a `boxes.yml` file in `~/minicoin` will be loaded if present, and can add additional boxes or override settings from boxes in the default file.

 The following parameters are available:

 ```